Basic Terms of Fetal Heart Rate and Contraction Patterns

 • Initiate prompt pattern-based reassessment and escalation for nonreassuring changes.

-• Document standardized interpretation and response plan.
+• Document standardized interpretation and response plan, including monitoring method and category.

 • Communicate findings clearly to team and patient/family.